 I am interested in highlighting the invisible state of interdependence among diverse organisms on our planet.
-My works, which I call practices, are time meditations always in the process of becoming dealing with cycles of life and decay and the interdependent relationship between the human and non-human.
+My works, which I call practices, are meditations always in the process of becoming dealing with cycles of life and death and the interdependent relationship between the human and non-human.

 I transform food waste and cardboard into natural pigments, paintings, performances, installations and new crops.
 In my life, the lines between kitchen, garden, and creative space blur on a daily basis becoming an ever-evolving field of investigation.
 I am interested in redefining notions like waste and trash.
 My current artistic exploration begins by cooking, eating, recycling, composting, planting, harvesting and visiting the forest.